 Developing a Bio-Cultural Framework for Fish Habitat & Water Assessments

-The Bio-Cultural Framework project aims to align Indigenous knowledge and Western scientific knowledge in the management of fish and freshwater resources.
-This is achieved by using bio-cultural indicators to develop a community-based water monitoring framework that integrates First Nations values to collect baseline data for the assessment of water quality, quantity and habitat health.
-Once established, the framework will help express First Nations values, monitor change (spatially and temporally), respond to issues, inform planning and policy, and facilitate the long-term management of fish and freshwater resources.
-This project is largely inspired by the work done in Aotearoa or New Zealand by the Māori and New Zealand Government to develop a Cultural Health Index.
+The Bio-Cultural Framework project aimed to align Indigenous knowledge and Western scientific knowledge in the management of fish and freshwater resources.
+This was achieved by using bio-cultural indicators to develop a community-based water monitoring framework that integrated First Nations values to collect baseline data for the assessment of water quality, quantity and habitat health.
+The framework helps to express First Nations values, monitor change (spatially and temporally), respond to issues, inform planning and policy, and facilitate the long-term management of fish and freshwater resources.
+This project was largely inspired by the work done in Aotearoa or New Zealand by the Māori and New Zealand Government to develop a Cultural Health Index.

 Phase 1 of the project was completed in March 2021 and focused on collaboratively developing a scoping document that identifies FNFLF priorities, pilot watersheds and methods for fish habitat and water assessment.
-Phases 2 & 3 are currently underway and will be completed in March 2023.
-Phase 2 & 3 of this project are being done in partnership with the Centre for Indigenous Fisheries at the University of British Columbia and focus on the co-development of the bio-cultural framework.
+Phases 2 & 3 of executing project work and developing the associated manual and recommendation paper were completed in March 2023.
+Phase 2 & 3 of this project were done in partnership with the Centre for Indigenous Fisheries at the University of British Columbia and focused on the co-development of the bio-cultural framework.

 Sign up to receive updates here to stay up to date on our project activities.